Phileosopher/commonplace/understanding-certainty.md

 When this happens, we suffer a type of cognitive dissonance where we trust two incompatible things at once.
 A crisis of faith is when we become aware of that conflict because an [expectation](imagination.md) failed with the one that we trusted more.

+APPLICATION: To find someone's actual opinion, ask for their advice for [resolving a problem](fix.md), or what they think everyone else believes.

 We tend to have an [inner conflict](conflicts-inner.md), but many people with [trauma](hardship-ptsd.md) will [mix their trauma into what they believe about others' lives](people-boundaries.md).
 Some [political systems](leftism.md) and [institutions](mgmt-badsystems.md) take advantage of this.

 Eventually, a person must decide: accept the new information they perceive, or believe something is "testing" their faith.
 Either way, they're rebuilding their [story](stories.md), either by changing the [logical](logic.md) conclusion (aka "changing their mind") or adding/removing premises.

+APPLICATION: Hypnosis is all around us (especially through our [past trauma](hardship-ptsd.md), [public media](creations.md), and [politics](leftism.md)), but we can use it for our [purposes](purpose.md).
+By repeating something specific, we can channel our subconscious (e.g., "I will find a new job by the end of March.").
+It's [the secret to most success](success-2_attitude.md).

+APPLICATION: Everyone, even [leaders](groups-small.md), are subject to changing their views.
+This can create large-scale consequences for everyone, especially if it's changing a [core view](philosophy.md).

 When our faith is tested, but we still hold on, we call that "hope".
 There's a fine line between [sensible](logic.md) hope and blind hope.

+APPLICATION: Conviction requires focus, so smarter people (who can often [see complexities](understanding.md)) are often lousy at sticking to convictions, which often makes them terrible leaders.

 If that person starts denying reality to "prove" something, they're removing premises.
 Once this becomes [habitual](habits.md), they will resort to magical thinking, which is interpreting the world to be what they [imagine](imagination.md) instead of [what it is](reality.md).
 Magical thinkers tend to share a few traits: